 _ _ _ _ _ _ _ _

 So there you have it; pretty basic, but very important.
-If you’d like more specific advice on how best to use your calculator on the ACT or tips regarding any other aspect of ACT prep, head over to Inspirica Pros’ ACT headquarters.
-Our squad of test gurus would love to help you crush the ACT.
+If you’d like more specific advice on how best to use your calculator on the ACT or tips regarding any other aspect of ACT prep, head over to Inspirica Pros’ ACT headquarters, where our squad of online ACT tutors would love to help you crush the ACT.